Climate Change Indicators in the United States

-- Nitrous oxide emissions, largely derived from vehicle emissions and agricultural soil management practices, such as the use of nitrogen as a fertilizer, increased by nearly 4 percent.
+- Nitrous oxide emissions, predominantly from agricultural soil management practices such as the use of nitrogen as a fertilizer, increased by nearly 3 percent.

-- Emissions sinks, the opposite of emissions sources, absorb and store emissions.
-In 2011, 14 percent of U.S. greenhouse gas emissions were offset by sinks resulting from land use and forestry practices (see Figure 2).
+- Emissions sinks, the opposite of emissions sources, absorb carbon dioxide from the atmosphere.
+In 2012, 15 percent of U.S. greenhouse gas emissions were offset by sinks resulting from land use and forestry practices (see Figure 2).
 One major sink is the net growth of forests, which remove carbon from the atmosphere.
 Other carbon sinks are associated with how people use the land, including the practice of depositing yard trimmings and food scraps in landfills.

 - Emissions increased at about the same rate as the population from 1990 to 2007, which caused emissions per capita to remain fairly level (see Figure 3).
 Total emissions and emissions per capita declined from 2007 to 2009, due in part to a drop in U.S. economic production during this time.
-Emissions decreased again from 2010 to 2011, largely due to the growing use of natural gas to generate electricity in place of more carbon-intensive fuels.3
+Emissions decreased again from 2010 to 2012, largely due to the growing use of natural gas to generate electricity in place of more carbon-intensive fuels.3

-- From 1990 to 2011, greenhouse gas emissions per dollar of goods and services produced by the U.S. economy (the gross domestic product (GDP) declined by 35 percent (see Figure 3).
+- From 1990 to 2012, greenhouse gas emissions per dollar of goods and services produced by the U.S. economy (the gross domestic product or GDP) declined by 39 percent (see Figure 3).
 This change may reflect a combination of increased energy efficiency and structural changes in the economy.

 About the Indicator

 This indicator focuses on emissions of carbon dioxide, methane, nitrous oxide, and several fluorinated gases—all important greenhouse gases that are influenced by human activities.
 These particular gases are covered under the United Nations Framework Convention on Climate Change, an international agreement that requires participating countries to develop and periodically submit an inventory of greenhouse gas emissions.
-Data and analysis for this indicator come from EPA’s Inventory of U.S. Greenhouse Gas Emissions and Sinks: 1990–2011.1 This indicator is restricted to emissions associated with human activities.
+Data and analysis for this indicator come from EPA’s annual inventory submission, the Inventory of U.S. Greenhouse Gas Emissions and Sinks: 1990–2012.1 This indicator is restricted to emissions associated with human activities.

-While this indicator addresses the major greenhouse gases emitted by human activities, it does not include other greenhouse gases and substances that are not covered under the United Nations Framework Convention on Climate Change but that still affect the Earth’s energy balance and climate (see the Climate Forcing indicator for more details).
-For example, this indicator excludes ozone-depleting substances such as chlorofluorocarbons (CFCs) and hydrochlorofluorocarbons (HCFCs), which have high global warming potentials, as these gases are being phased out under an international agreement called the Montreal Protocol.
+While this indicator includes the major greenhouse gases emitted by human activities, it does not include other greenhouse gases and substances that are not covered under the United Nations Framework Convention on Climate Change but that still affect the Earth’s energy balance and climate (see the Climate Forcing indicator for more details).
+For example, this indicator excludes ozone-depleting substances such as chlorofluorocarbons (CFCs) and hydrochlorofluorocarbons (HCFCs), which have high global warming potentials, as these gases have been or are currently being phased out under an international agreement called the Montreal Protocol.
 This indicator also excludes black carbon and aerosols, which most greenhouse gas emissions inventories do not cover.
-There are also many natural greenhouse gas emission sources; however, this indicator includes only emissions that are associated with human activities—those that are most responsible for the observed buildup of these gases in our atmosphere.
+There are also many natural greenhouse gas emissions sources; however, this indicator includes only emissions that are associated with human activities—those that are most responsible for the observed buildup of these gases in our atmosphere.

 usinventoryreport.html.
 The calculations in Figure 3 are based on GDP and population data provided by the U.S. Bureau of Economic Analysis and the U.S. Census, respectively.